soliujing/certbot-dns-dynu/README.md

 $ certbot plugins --text

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-* dns-dynu
+* dns-yandex
-Description: Obtain certificates using a DNS TXT record (if you are using Dynu for DNS.)
+Description: Obtain certificates using a DNS TXT record (if you are using Yandex for DNS.)
 Interfaces: Authenticator, Plugin
-Entry point: dns-dynu = certbot_dns_dynu.dns_dynu:Authenticator
+Entry point: dns-yandex = certbot_dns_yandex.dns_yandex:Authenticator

 ...
 ...